Warminster and Westbury CCTV

 In 2003/2004 a new camera was installed in Emwell Street which meant that all entrances into the town centre were now covered.

 Westbury Town Council decided that they too would like a system installed, and when they investigated the costs it was found to be cheaper for them to purchase their own equipment but have it installed into Warminster Town Council’s control room.
 They make a financial contribution for the running of their equipment.
-We also monitor the entrance cameras for West Wilts Trading Estate.
+We also monitor the entrance cameras for the West Wilts Trading Estate.

 There is no doubt that we accept CCTV as part of our daily lives.
 There is an expectation that to make us feel safe we need the security of cameras.
-We have to ensure that we observe codes of practice to operate the scheme in line with good ethical practice and that it is not open to the abuse of individuals civil rights and privacy.
+We have to ensure that we observe codes of practice to operate the scheme in line with good ethical practice and that it is not open to the abuse of individuals’ civil rights and privacy.
 The primary objective of the scheme is to provide a safer town centre environment for the general public and reduce the fear of crime.
 CCTV is about prevention, deterrence and detection of crime whilst at the same time safeguarding the privacy of law-abiding individuals.
-It shall not be used to invade the privacy of any such individual in residential business or other private premises building or land.
+It shall not be used to invade the privacy of any such individual in residential business or other private premises, buildings or land.

 In 2014, the CCTV team received well-deserved recognition for their work across Warminster and Westbury at the PCC Neighbourhood Policing Awards.
 They were presented with a runner-up award for Volunteer of the Year 2014, beating a large number of organisations from across the local area.
 It was noted that the CCTV team “provide a professional day to day operation as well as supporting the big events in the area.
 Warminster and Westbury Town Councils could not provide this excellent CCTV operation without its dedicated team of volunteers.”